gaurav1780/comp1010practicalClassMaterial/week 05 - classes and objects 2/practicalClassesObjects2.md

-# Department of Computing, Macquarie University
+# School of Computing, Macquarie University

 ## Practical class - Classes and Objects 2